guymorganb/AWS/Fullstack_social_blog/README.md

 ### 🏠 [Homepage] - youve arrived

-### ✨ [Demo] This project is quite expensive to leave running idea, please email me if youd like a demo. guymorganb@gmail.com
+### ✨ [Demo] This project is quite expensive to leave running, please email me if youd like a demo. guymorganb@gmail.com

 ## Install